+As we move into the digital age the employment landscape becomes ever more complicated.
+And there is no bright line on how to proceed.The Law Office of Phillip J. Griego 95 South Market Street, Suite 520 San Jose, CA 95113 Tel.
+408-293-6341 Original article by Phillip J. Griego of the Law Office of Phillip J. Griego.
 Feel free to suggest topics for the blog.
 We are happy to consider topics pertaining to general points of Labor and Employment Law, but we cannot answer questions about specific situations or provide legal advice.
 If you desire legal advice, you should contact an attorney.

-Your use of this blog does not create an attorney-client relationship between you and Phillip J. Griego & Associates.
+Your use of this blog does not create an attorney-client relationship between you and the Law Office of Phillip J. Griego.
 The use of the Internet or this blog for communication with the firm or any individual member of the firm does not establish an attorney-client relationship.
-Confidential or time-sensitive information should not be posted in this blog and Phillip J. Griego & Associates cannot guarantee the confidentiality of anything posted to this blog.
+Confidential or time-sensitive information should not be posted in this blog and the Law Office of Phillip J. Griego cannot guarantee the confidentiality of anything posted to this blog.

-The attorneys of Phillip J. Griego & Associates represent employees and businesses throughout Silicon Valley and the greater San Francisco Bay Area including Palo Alto, Menlo Park, Mountain View, Los Altos, San Jose, the South Bay Area, Campbell, Los Gatos, Cupertino, Morgan Hill, Gilroy, Sunnyvale, Santa Cruz, Saratoga, and Alameda, San Mateo, Santa Clara, San Benito, Mendocino, and Calaveras counties.
+Phillip J. Griego represents employees and businesses throughout Silicon Valley and the greater San Francisco Bay Area including Palo Alto, Menlo Park, Mountain View, Los Altos, San Jose, the South Bay Area, Campbell, Los Gatos, Cupertino, Morgan Hill, Gilroy, Sunnyvale, Santa Cruz, Saratoga, and Alameda, San Mateo, Santa Clara, San Benito, Mendocino, and Calaveras counties.